Check if you can transfer your overseas driver's licence

 Translations must be an original document and:

-- translations provided by a Consulate office in Australia, signed and on official consular letterhead.
+- translations provided by a consulate office in Australia signed and on official consular letterhead.
 Please check with the consulate office that a translation service is provided.

 - translations provided directly by, or with the endorsement of, the South Australian Government Interpreting and Translating Centre (Multicultural SA) or interstate equivalent.

 Contact Service SA